List of awards and nominations received by Alfred Hitchcock: Emmy Awards

+The Emmy Awards, considered as the TV equivalent to the Academy Awards (for film) in U.S., are presented by Academy of Television Arts & Sciences (ATAS), National Academy of Television Arts & Sciences (NATAS) and International Academy of Television Arts & Sciences, in various sectors of the television industry, including entertainment programming, news and documentary shows.
+Hitchcock was nominated four times.

+Golden Globe Awards

+The Golden Globe Award is an accolade presented by the members of the Hollywood Foreign Press Association (HFPA) to recognize excellence in film and television, both domestic and foreign.

-Directors Guild of America
+Directors Guild of America Awards

 From 1936, the Directors Guild of America Awards are issued annually by the labor union Directors Guild of America (DGA).
 The group, formerly identified as Screen Directors Guild, represents the interests of film and television directors in the United States motion picture industry.
 Lifetime Achievement Award was originally called the D.W.
 Griffith Lifetime Achievement Award, and it is given since 1953.
 Hitchcock received the honor in 1968.